HRM-Human Resource Management

 HRM 4153 Digital Human Resource Management (2-2-3)

 This course explores the integration of digital technologies into HR practices, focusing on trends in digitalization, HR strategies for managing a digital workforce, and the evaluation of emerging HR tools.
 Students will develop practical skills to design innovative digital HRM solutions.
-Delivered through a competency-based education approach, the course equips students to align HR strategies with organizational goals and leverage technology for enhanced workforce management.
-It prepares students for leadership in a technology-driven advanced HR landscape.
+Delivered through a competency-based education approach, the course equips students to align HR strategies with organizational goals and leverage technology for enhanced workforce management. for leadership in a technology-driven advanced HR landscape.
+This is course is co-designed with industry partner

 Prerequisites: HRM 2003